Updated: Nov 5, 2021

 Guidelines - Add cinnamon to pretty much anything you think it would go well with.
 Sweet potatoes seasoned with salt, pepper, nutmeg and cinnamon is a delicious treat.
 You can also add it to your post-workout shake.

-Why - Cruciferous vegetables such as broccoli, kale and cauliflower are full of minerals and vitamins, contain compounds which contain many beneficial properties and has the ability to lower oestrogen levels.
+Why - Cruciferous vegetables such as broccoli, kale and cauliflower are full of minerals and vitamins, contain compounds that contain many beneficial properties and has the ability to lower oestrogen levels.

 How - Cruciferous vegetables are rich in folate, vitamins C, E and K and manganese.
 They also contain compounds called glucosinates which potentially exhibit anti-cancer actions, as well as antibacterial and antiviral effects (8).